Registration

 • Recommended prerequisites: credit for AP biology, introductory biology or environmental science, or consent of the instructor, and introductory chemistry.

-DATA AND TIME SERIES ANALYSIS IN MARINE SCIENCES
+DATA & TIME SERIES ANALYSIS IN MARINE SCIENCES

 • Instructor: Jim Hench